KPIs & Operating Metrics(New)

 Johnson Controls International (JCI) has disclosed Short-Term Debt issuances for 14 consecutive years, with -$186.0 million as the latest value for Q4 2025.

-• Short-Term Debt issuances was -$186.0 million for Q4 2025 at Johnson Controls International, up from -$245.0 million in the prior quarter.
+• Short-Term Debt issuances for Q4 2025 was -$186.0 million at Johnson Controls International, up from -$245.0 million in the prior quarter.

-• In the past five years, Short-Term Debt issuances ranged from a high of $1.1 billion in Q1 2022 to a low of -$1.5 billion in Q2 2023.
+• The five-year high for Short-Term Debt issuances was $1.1 billion in Q1 2022, with the low at -$1.5 billion in Q2 2023.

-• Peak YoY movement for Short-Term Debt issuances: skyrocketed 2070.0% in 2021, then tumbled 1650.0% in 2025.
+• The sharpest move saw Short-Term Debt issuances surged 2070.0% in 2021, then crashed 1650.0% in 2025.

-• Johnson Controls International's Short-Term Debt issuances stood at $394.0 million in 2021, then increased by 18.53% to $467.0 million in 2022, then skyrocketed by 138.97% to $1.1 billion in 2023, then plummeted by 98.92% to $12.0 million in 2024, then crashed by 1650.0% to -$186.0 million in 2025.
+• Over 5 years, Short-Term Debt issuances stood at $394.0 million in 2021, then rose by 18.53% to $467.0 million in 2022, then surged by 138.97% to $1.1 billion in 2023, then tumbled by 98.92% to $12.0 million in 2024, then plummeted by 1650.0% to -$186.0 million in 2025.